Mistralys/application-framework/docs/Documentation.md

 The framework provides the underlying application structure, from the user authentication and administration screens to the UI theming.
-It is a custom framework that is not based on any known frameworks: it grew from the original development of the SPIN system.
-It was still fully integrated in SPIN and the Maileditor until 2019, when it was separated into its own project.
+It is a custom framework that is not based on any known frameworks: it grew from the original development of several intranet tools until 2019, when it was separated into its own project.

 # Responsibilities